magneticio/vamp.io/content/documentation/tutorials/split-a-monolith.md

 ## Learn about environment variables and service discovery

-If you check the environment varibales passed to the **sava-frontend:1.2.0** containers, you will see the environment variables that we set in the blueprint.
+If you check the environment variables passed to the **sava-frontend:1.2.0** containers, you will see the environment variables that we set in the blueprint.

 ### Kubernetes
 Using `kubectl` and a label selector: